Portstewart F.C.

 Portstewart Football Club is an intermediate, Northern Irish football club from Portstewart, County Londonderry.
-Founded in 1968, as of 2024 the club was playing in the NIFL Premier Intermediate League.
+Founded in 1968, as of 2026 the club was playing in the NCL Premier.
 The club's main colours are sky blue and navy.
 Portstewart are nicknamed "The Seahawks".
-Portstewart Reserves play in the Coleraine and District Morning League.
+Portstewart Olympic play in the Coleraine and District Morning League.
 In 2019, the club introduced an Under 20s team, to play in the Championship/PIL Development League.